Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/unnamed-chunk-12-1.png" width="576" style="display: block; margin: auto;" />

-## Clustering
+## Clustering {#clustering}

 Clustering might be the key component of the heatmap visualization.
-In **ComplexHeatmap** package, Hierarchical clustering is supported with high flexibility.
+In **ComplexHeatmap** package, hierarchical clustering is supported with great flexibility.
 You can specify the clustering either by:

-- a pre-defined distance method (e.g. `eulidean` or `pearson`),
+- a pre-defined distance method (e.g. `"eulidean"` or `"pearson"`),
 - a distance function,
 - a object that already contains clustering (a `hclust` or `dendrogram` object or object that can be coerced to `hclust` or `dendrogram` class),